Neo-Nazism: Analogous European movements

 Outside Germany, in other countries which were involved with the Axis powers and had their own native ultra-nationalist movements, which sometimes collaborated with the Third Reich but were not technically German-style National Socialists, revivalist and nostalgic movements have emerged in the post-war period which, as neo-Nazism has done in Germany, seek to rehabilitate their various loosely associated ideologies.
 These movements include neo-fascists and post-fascists in Italy; Vichyites, Pétainists and "national Europeans" in France; Ustaše sympathisers in Croatia; neo-Chetniks in Serbia; Iron Guard revivalists in Romania; Hungarists and Horthyists in Hungary and others.

 Issues

 Ex-Nazis in mainstream politics

 The most significant case on an international level was the election of Kurt Waldheim to the Presidency of Austria in 1986.
 It came to light that Waldheim had been a member of the National Socialist German Students' League, the SA and served as an intelligence officer during the Second World War.
 Following this he served as an Austrian diplomat and was the Secretary-General of the United Nations from 1972 until 1981.
 After revelations of Waldheim's past were made by an Austrian journalist, Waldheim clashed with the World Jewish Congress on the international stage.
 Waldheim's record was defended by Bruno Kreisky, an Austrian Jew who served as Chancellor of Austria.
 The legacy of the affair lingers on, as Victor Ostrovsky has claimed the Mossad doctored the file of Waldheim to implicate him in war crimes.

+In Finland multiple veterans of the Waffen-SS served as ministers and party chairmen.
+Leader of the National Socialist Union of Finland (SKSL) Yrjö Ruutu was a leading member of post-war Socialist Unity Party.
+Heikki Waris, board member of SKSL served as the Minister of Social Affairs in the Von Fieandt Cabinet in 1957.
+Many more ex-Nazis were elected as members of parliament, like former SKSL Yrjö Kilpeläinen and Unto Varjonen and Torsten Aminoff of People's Community Society.